Azure/azurestack-powershell/src/Azs.ContainerRegistry.Admin/readme.md

       property-name: NumberOfRegistries

     # Hide the auto-generated New-AzsContainerRegistryQuota and expose it through customized one
+	# The customization makes the Quota parameters optional and add default values in case if parameter skiped
   - where:
       verb: New
       subject: Quota
     hide: true

     # Hide the auto-generated Set-AzsContainerRegistryQuota and expose it through customized one
+	# The customization makes the Quota parameters optional and add existed values in case if parameter skiped
   - where:
       verb: Set
       subject: Quota
     hide: true

     # Hide the auto-generated Start-AzsContainerRegistrySetup and expose it through customized one
+	# The customization adds basic validation for PFX file
   - where:
       verb: Start
       subject: ContainerRegistrySetup